The idea of renewable energy has been around for decades.

-If you don’t fancy doing the math yourself, you can find solar calculators online which will factor in not only the average solar radiation in your Zipcode and available area but also factors such as the type of roof and which direction it faces.
+If you don’t fancy doing the math yourself, you can find solar calculators online which will factor in not only the average solar radiation in your zip code and available area but also factors such as the type of roof and which direction it faces.

 The rates paid out by utilities for power fed back to the grid in this way will vary by state, but it will contribute to the overall affordability and value of your solar power installation.

 According to the U.S. Energy Information Administration, the average price of electricity to residential users last year was 11.8 cents per kWh.
-Assuming an average of 5kWh per square meter per day of sunlight and a conversion efficiency of around 15% for a Monocrystalline cell, then a typical array of 10 2m2 panels will generate about 2740kWh of electricity a year, saving about $320 annually on electricity costs.
+Assuming an average of 5kWh per square meter per day of sunlight and a conversion efficiency of around 15% for a Monocrystalline cell, then a typical array of 10 2m2 panels will generate about 2740 kWh of electricity a year, saving about $320 annually on electricity costs.

-For example, all other factors being equal, if you live in Connecticut based on the above calculations you could save up to $500 per year whereas in Louisiana you might only save about $230.
+For example, all other factors being equal, if you live in Connecticut, based on the above calculations, you could save up to $500 per year, whereas in Louisiana you might only save about $230.